 "Jairus' need was so urgent that he jettisoned all dignity and pride, fell at Jesus' feet and begged for help.
-Jairus had apparently heard about Jesus and believed that he could heal his child.
-Mark records no oral reply by Jesus to Jairus's request.
+Jairus had apparently heard about Jesus and believed that he could heal his child. . . .
 Here Jesus does not speak; he acts.
 He set out with Jairus to go to the child, and a large crowd-probably of curiosity seekers-followed along" (EBC 8.660).